miniconnect/holodb/README.md

 Currently, for a `fixed` column, only `values` is supported.

-In the case of `counter` mode, values will be ignored and should be omitted.
+In the case of `counter` mode, explicit setup of values will be ignored and should be omitted.
-The type of a `counter` column is always `java.math.LargeInteger`.
+The type of a `counter` column is always `hu.webarticum.miniconnect.lang.LargeInteger`.

 If `seedKey` is specified, it will be explicitly used as a key for the sub-random-generator for the column.
 Setting or changing this value alters the data distribution, shuffling, etc. for this column without affecting other columns.